JimmieXiong/BookNow/Architecture.md

     - `int userId`: The unique identifier for the user.
     - `String username`: The username chosen by the user.
     - `String password`: The password for user authentication.
-    - `String role`: The role of the user, either "customer" or "restaurant."

 - **Constructor:**
-    - `User(int userId, String username, String password, String role)`: Creates a new `User` object with the specified attributes.
+    - `User(int userId, String username, String password)`: Creates a new `User` object with the specified attributes.

 - **Methods:**
-    - `getUserId()`: Returns the unique identifier of the user.
-    - `setUserId(int userId)`: Sets the user ID.
     - `getUsername()`: Returns the username of the user.
-    - `setUsername(String username)`: Sets the username.
-    - `getPassword()`: Returns the password of the user.
-    - `setPassword(String password)`: Sets the password.
-    - `getRole()`: Returns the role of the user (either "customer" or "restaurant").
-    - `setRole(String role)`: Sets the role of the user, with validation to ensure it is either "customer" or "restaurant."
-    - `toString()`: Returns a string representation of the user object, including the user ID, username, and role.

 ---

 ### **2. Restaurant**